Dual-Ring-Studio/Abyssal-Arena/README.md

 ### What makes these inspirations unique
 * Devil Daggers is set on a small scale arena and its you verses the demons
 * Poly God has the Upgrade weapon mechanic so you can have one weapon with many different firing mode upgrades

+## Rules
+1. Collect souls from enemies to level up your weapon
+2. Beat your High Score and survive longer

+## Modding
+Time is subjective about this topic